Starting Point – Driving

 To help players understand what the purpose of each setting is, give clear descriptions for what each setting does and explain what effect adjusting the setting will have.
 You could even have a visual demonstration to show the effect.

-For example showing the player to what degree the steering or braking of a vehicle will be affected by varying levels of steering or braking assists.
+For example, in games that feature driving you might show players to what degree the steering or braking of a vehicle will be affected by varying levels of steering or braking assists, allowing them to make an informed decision on what options might work best for them.

 5.6 Testing Configurations